dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 An extension could define other mechanisms for the Client to authenticate and replace JOSE in {{ClientAuthN}} with Mutual TLS or HTTP Signing.
 Constrained environments could use CBOR {{RFC7049}} instead of JSON, and COSE {{RFC8152}} instead of JOSE, and CoAP {{RFC8323}} instead of HTTP/2.

++ **Grant**

+An extension can define new objects in the Grant Request and Grant Response JSON.

-+ **AS Request**
++ **Top Level**

-An additional top level object could be added to the AS Request payload if the AS can manage delegations other than authorizations or claims, or some other functionality.
+Top level objects SHOULD only be defined to represent functionality other the existing top level objects and attributes.

 + **"client" Object**

-Additional information about the Client that the AS would require related to an extension.
+Additional information about the Client that the GS would require related to an extension.

 + **"user" Object**

-Additional information about the Client that the AS would require related to an extension.
+Additional information about the User that the GS would require related to an extension.

-+ **"authorizations" Object**
++ **"authorization" Object**

 Additional types of authorizations in addition to OAuth 2.0 scopes and RAR.